-BCLC endeavours to be open and transparent and makes a number of records publicly available.
+BCLC endeavours to be open and transparent by making a number of records publicly available.

-If you have a question about BCLC, you can make a request for information under the Freedom of Information and Protection of Privacy Act.
-You'll need to make a request under the Act only if the information you're looking for isn't routinely available.
+If you’re seeking access to records that BCLC has in its custody or under its control, you can make a request under the Freedom of Information and Protection of Privacy Act (FIPPA), British Columbia.
+You'll need to make an FOI request only if the information you're looking for isn't routinely available.

 Step 2: Call us

 If the information you need isn't available anywhere else, complete a Freedom of Information (FOI) request.
-Be sure to provide complete details to help identify the record you are looking for.
-Please request only the records you need.
-Here's how:
+Be sure to provide complete details to help identify the record you’re looking for.
+Please request only the records you need and provide a date range, if possible.

-We can also answer questions about your request and help you define the record you are looking for.
+We can also answer questions about your request and help you define the record you’re looking for.
 Email us for more details.

-Access to information may be subject to a fee.
-The first three hours spent retrieving a record are free and charges will apply for any additional time.
-You'll be given a fee estimate before this work begins.
+FIPPA allows public bodies to charge fees for certain services.
+The first three hours spent locating and retrieving a record are free.
+Fees may apply for any additional time.
+If fees apply, you'll be given a fee estimate before this work begins.

-These exceptions to disclosure are listed in the Act in Sections 12-22.
-For details about the Act, visit the Office of the Information and Privacy Commissioner.
+These exceptions to disclosure are listed in FIPPA in Sections 12-22.